bschultz1990/Launchpad/docs/MANUAL.md

 - **No Memo Button** There is no payment memo input button since your memo for eBay orders is the eBay order number itself.
 This is taken care of automatically.
 - **Payment (AZ, Card, PayPal)** *Use only when Evosus payment screen is visible!* Inputs your payment memo, selects "Pay in Full," selects appropriate payment method, waits for your to push `Enter`, speeds through the payment confirmation screens, and allows you to select which items to invoice.

+### Note about eBay and shipping to Erlanger, KY...
+> We reguarly ship items to a hub a Kentucky warehouse, which will then get forwarded on to an international customer.
+In this case, the customer's profile in Evosus needs to match the Erlanger warehouse address.
+However, if you enter the customer via Launchpad, it will copy over the customer's physical address, not the Kentucky warehouse address.
+There are two ways to get around this.
+First, you can enter the warehouse address manually.
+Second, you can let Launchpad create a profile for the customer with the customer's physical address.
+Afterwards, you can go into their profile and change the address to the Erlanger, KY warehouse.
+This second method will keep Evosus from hanging because it won't try to search for duplicate addresses during the profile creation process.

 ## WalMart.com